Venezuelan President Maduro set to run for re-election in 2018 vote

 With cynicism towards all politicians running high among Venezuelans, many are clamouring for a nontraditional, outside candidate.
 The name of Lorenzo Mendoza, billionaire head of private food company Polar, is on many people’s lips, but he has given no indication of wanting to stand.

-Additional reporting by Brian Ellsworth, Eyanir Chinea, Corina Pons and Andreina Aponte; writing by Alexandra Ulmer and Andrew Cawthorne; editing by Matthew Lewis and Grant McCool
+Reporting by Vivian Sequera and Alexandra Ulmer; Additional reporting by Andreina Aponte, Corina Pons and Brian Ellsworth in Caracas, Arshad Mohammed in Washington and Felipe Iturrieta in Santiago; Writing by Alexandra Ulmer and Andrew Cawthorne; Editing by Grant McCool and James Dalgleish